MicrosoftDocs/defender-docs/defender-endpoint/mde-sdp-strategy.md

 Within each ring, Microsoft closely monitors quality signals such as product behavior and performance, false positives, as well as functional and reliability issues, before proceeding to roll out the update to a broader set of devices.

 Once internal testing is successfully completed, Microsoft then releases the updates externally in a staggered manner to ensure stability.
-During this time, Microsoft continuously monitors the rollout to ensure a quick response and remote resoluion of any issues by reverting or reissuing update packages.
+During this time, Microsoft continuously monitors the rollout to ensure a quick response and remote Resolution of any issues by reverting or reissuing update packages.

 ### Customer SDP for monthly updates

-Customers can control the rings that are assigned to their device groups, including early access groups, to see how each update may interact with their devices and provide feedback to Microsoft before it is released.

 In addition to Microsoft’s safe deployment practices, organizations can also manage monthly updates with their own safe deployment policies through various controls:

 - [Create a custom gradual rollout process for Microsoft Defender updates](configure-updates.md) to control the delivery of agent updates to their devices.
-Customers can control the rings that are assigned to their device group and when each ring recieves updates.
+Customers can control the rings that are assigned to their device group and when each ring receive updates.
 For example, place lower-valued assets in earlier rings and higher-valued assets in later rings.
 - Apply patch management software and practices for security component updates that can also arrive in the form of monthly Latest Cumulative Updates (LCUs).
 - Use [rollback controls](microsoft-defender-antivirus-updates.md#how-to-roll-back-an-update) or automated rollback options to revert or reset components to a last known good state.